 Also in Joseph Wardzala collection

 The collection consists of a forced labor badge, documents, and photographs relating to the experiences of Joseph Wardzala, a Roman Catholic who was deported from Poland to a forced labor camp in Germany during World War II.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 Forced labor badge, yellow with a purple P, worn by a Polish Catholic kidnapped into forced labor service